 Since the daughter Alice married in 1654, it is unlikely that her mother was as old as forty years as some have suggested.
 There is no evidence for that age at death.
 No one has definitively identified any English records belonging to either John or Alice Young though some historians have offered speculations.

-Although no trial records exist, many historians and scholars have postulated (based on actual records) that an influenza or similar epidemic took hold of the town of Windsor at the time of Alice’s accusations and she may have been made into a scapegoat.
+Although no trial records exist, many historians and scholars have postulated (based on actual records) that influenza or similar epidemic took hold of the town of Windsor when Alice’s accusations and she may have been made into a scapegoat.
 Indeed, looking at Windsor’s mortality records for 1647 in the Old Windsor Church Record, otherwise known as the Matthew Grant Diary, the death rate increased substantially that same year.
-People of important families in Windsor including two children of the minister John Warham died that year as well as the child of Bray Rossiter, the town doctor.
+People of important families in Windsor, including two children of the minister John Warham, died that year and the child of Bray Rossiter, the town doctor.
 Family members of legislative members and those living in proximity to the Young home also died.
-(Rossiter was the first person to perform an autopsy in the New World starting the Hartford Witch Panic in 1662).
+(Rossiter was the first person to perform an autopsy in the New World, starting the Hartford Witch Panic in 1662).
 In total, twenty-seven people died that year at a rate four and a half times higher than the death rate of six persons the previous year.

 The only records that are known at this time directly pertaining to this event are from the diary of John Winthrop Sr. and the Matthew Grant Diary or the Old Windsor Church Record.
 Winthrop’s notation in the spring of 1647 states simply, “One ________ of Windsor arraigned and executed for a witch in Hartford.”
 The second record, listing the actual name, was not discovered until the late nineteenth century when the Matthew Grant Diary was found again after missing for over a couple of hundred years.
 Matthew Grant wrote on the inside cover, “Alse Young was hanged, May 26, ’47,” as discovered by historian John Hammond Trumbull.